apollographql/apollo-ios/docs/source/installation.md

 The wrapper will call through to the included binaries and files that constitute the `apollo` command-line interface.
 This ensures that you can use our tooling without having to worry about NPM Version Hell™, and that the version of the framework you're using is compatible with the version of the codegen you're using.

-The location of this wrapper script is slightly different based on how you've integrated Apollo into you project, but the first steps are the same everywhere:
+The location of this wrapper script is slightly different based on how you've integrated Apollo into your project, but the first steps are the same everywhere:

 1. On your application target's **Build Phases** settings tab, click the **+** icon and choose **New Run Script Phase**.
 2. In the created Run Script, change its name to **Generate Apollo GraphQL API**